kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-language-textanalytics/README.md

 text analytics.
 The client is created with an endpoint and credential.
 The credential string is the user's cognitive services key.

-The batched operations will accept the documents parameter as a `list[str]` or `list[(Multi)LanguageInput]`.
+The batched operations will accept the documents parameter as a `list[str]`, `list[DetectLanguageInput]`, or `list[TextDocumentInput]`.
 If the user passes in a `list[str]` the ID will be set internally (0 based) and the country_hint/language will use the default.
 Mixing the two types of inputs will be explicitly disallowed.
 The batched operations will return a response consisting of a combined list of the results and errors in the order that the user passed in the documents.

 The module level, single text operations do not get assigned an ID and move the request statistics and model_version results to a response hook.
 The user can pass in a country_hint or language hint as an optional